amitsaha/echorand.me/content/posts/golang-setup-1.8.rst

 ---
-title:  Setup Golang 1.8 and gb on Fedora (and other Linux distributions)
+title:  Setup Go 1.8 and gb on Fedora (and other Linux distributions)
 date: 2017-03-01
 categories:
--  golang
+-  go
 aliases:
 - /setup-golang-18-and-gb-on-fedora-and-other-linux-distributions.html
 ---